Enterprise Software Development: 6-Steps Process That Works

 Increased Productivity

+Ext JS offers a low-code development approach.
+This low-code approach speeds up the development process and saves time.
 Moreover, Ext JS supports cross-browser and cross-platform development.
 This means developers don’t have to create a separate codebase for different platforms and browsers.

 Robust Data Handling

+Ext JS provides powerful data management capabilities.
+These include models, data stores, and proxies.
+These features help with efficient handling of large datasets.
 Moreover, Ext JS offers a robust data grid for developing data-intensive enterprise-grade apps.
 Features like sorting, filtering, and paging are built-in, making it easier to manage complex data sets.

 Responsive Design

 The framework supports responsive design principles.
 This ensures that applications look and function well on various devices and screen sizes.
+For example, layout managers and flexible grids help create adaptive UIs.

 Enterprise-Grade Features

 Features like drag-and-drop support, advanced grid functionality, and sophisticated form handling make Ext JS a great choice for building complex enterprise applications.
+The framework is designed to handle large-scale applications with heavy data requirements.

-Comprehensive Documentation and Support:
+Comprehensive Documentation and Support

 Ext JS has extensive documentation containing all the details about the framework’s features and capabilities, as well as various coding examples.
+You can also contact Sencha support for expert help.

 Enterprise Software Development